Channel Migration Zone (CMZ)

 How Does Pierce County Use CMZ Studies?

 CMZ studies enable Pierce County to develop zoning maps based on science and guide future development away from high-risk areas.
-The county has completed channel migration studies on the following rivers: Puyallup, Carbon and lower White (2003), Upper Nisqually (2007), and the Greenwater (2017), and South Prairie Creek (2005).
-You can find these studies on the links to the right.
+The county has completed channel migration studies on the following rivers: Puyallup, Carbon and lower White (2003), Upper Nisqually (2007), and the Greenwater (2017), South Prairie Creek (2005), Upper White River (2020), and Greenwater River (2017) You can find these studies on the links to the right.

-The Upper White River and Greenwater River CMZ studies are the only remaining CMZ study to be adopted in the county.
-Once they are formally adopted by the Pierce County Council, they will placed on this website.
+The Upper White River and Greenwater River CMZ studies have been formally adopted by the Pierce County Council.
 Pierce County is committed to practices (like the CMZ study) that reduce risks to residents, businesses, and infrastructure, while protecting and improving fish and wildlife habitat that rely on our river systems.

 For more information on the methodology behind identifying CMZs, please visit Washington State Department of Ecology’s CMZ webpage.